zupzup/reactgym/README.md

 * fake-crud for exercises
 * fake crud for workouts
 * trainings
-* Test Setup for jest (https://facebook.github.io/jest/docs/tutorial-react.html#content)
-* Some Proof of Concept-Tests with jest
 * sass / compass instead of style.css :)
 * persistence in localstorage